seapagan/url-shortener2/README.md

 Database (and other) settings can be read from environment variables or from a `.env` file in the project root.
-By default, these are only used for the Database setup and JWT Secret Key.
+By default, these are only used for the Database setup, Email settings and JWT Secret Key.
 See the [.env.example](.env.example) file for how to use.

 ```ini
 # The Base API Url.
 This is where your API wil be served from, and can be read